Training and Workshops

 Doug Tarry Young Ornithologists’ Workshop (YOW)

-Every year we invite promising young ornithologists to experience nature and ornithology firsthand in a research-oriented setting for nine days.
-“YOWs” enjoy a wide range of hands-on natural history and scientific activities with a focus on bird banding and migration monitoring, centred at Long Point Bird Observatory (LPBO) in southern Ontario.
-In 2020, LPBO will be offering two workshops: one from August 1-9 and another from August 15-24.
-Space is limited to six participants per workshop, ranging in age from 13-17 years old.
+Every year we invite promising young ornithologists from across Canada to experience nature and ornithology firsthand in a research-oriented setting.
+“YOWs” enjoy a wide range of hands-on natural history and scientific activities with a focus on bird banding and migration monitoring at Long Point Bird Observatory (LPBO) in southern Ontario.
+Space is limited to six participants per workshop, ranging in age from 13-17 years of age.
+Two workshops will run for the 2023 season.
+The first session will run August 5-12 and the second will run August 19-26, 2023.

 Young Ornithologists’ Internship